MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 > [!NOTE]
 > When redirecting calls to a **Person in the organization**, that person must be voice enabled.
 For details on enabling voice, see [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md).

+>[!IMPORTANT]
+> While defining an **Operator** is optional, it's recommended.
+Auto attendants redirect calls to the operator if there is an error in the auto attendant configuration due to a user or shared voicemail account being deleted or if the caller does not make any selection after listening to the menu 3 consecutive times.
 >
-> While defining an **Operator** is optional, it's recommended.
-Auto attendants redirect calls to the operator if there is an error in the auto attendant configuration due to a user or shared voicemail account being deleted.
-If an operator isn't defined, the auto attendant will drop the call.
+> If an operator isn't defined, the auto attendant will drop the call.
+>
+> In addition to defining an operator, the operator needs to be one of the configured menu choices.

 ## What's new for auto attendants in the past six months